Electric classic cars: iconic models reinvented for the 21st century

 What do I need to convert my car to electric?

 It's not just a battery pack and electric motor: several other components are vital if you want to end up with a fully functional electric car.
 Electric Classic Cars can also supply conversion kits for some of the more popular models that people want to switch over.
-These include the original Volkswagen Beetle, classic Volksagen camper vans and the Fiat 500.
+These include the original Volkswagen Beetle, classic Volkswagen camper vans and the Fiat 500.
 Components provided include electric motors and batteries, grommets, crimps, an adapter plate, motor mount, coupler and battery boxes.

 We'll now take a look at some of the outfits building and converting electric classic cars, which range from the original manufacturers themselves to smaller specialist firms.